ValdemarGr/gql/docs/schema/dsl.md

 ```

 ### Value resolution
-Wrapping every field in a `field` smart constructor and then defining the resolver seperately is a bit verbose.
+Wrapping every field in a `build` smart constructor and then defining the resolver seperately is a bit verbose.
 There are smart constructors for two common variants of field resolvers that lift the resolver function directly to a `Field`.

 We must decide if the field is pure or effectful: